deeplearning4j/deeplearning4j/denoisingautoencoder.md

 ---
-title: deeplearning4j
+title:
 layout: default
 ---

-### Single Network/Denoising Autoencoder
+# denoising autoencoder

 An autoencoder is a neural network used for dimensionality reduction; that is, for feature selection and extraction.
 Autoencoders with more hidden layers than inputs run the risk of learning the [identity function](https://en.wikipedia.org/wiki/Identity_function) -- where the output simple equals the input -- thereby becoming useless.

 Denoising autoencoders are an extension of the basic autoencoder, and represent a stochastic version of the autoencoder.
 Denoising autoencoders attempt to address identity-function risk by randomly corrupting input (i.e. introducing noise) that the autoencoder must then reconstruct, or denoise.

-PARAMETERS
+### parameters

+#### corruption level
-####Corruption Level - The amount of noise to apply to the input.
+The amount of noise to apply to the input.
 This is a percentage.
 Typically 30% (0.3) is fine, but if you have a small amount of data, you may want to consider adding more.

 INPUT

-### Initiating a denoising autoencoder
+### initiating a denoising autoencoder

 Setting up a single-thread denoising autoencoder is easy.